tonycaisy/PimPam-reproduce/readme.md

 - DPU: 2560 PIM cores, running at 350MHz.
 - PIM Memory: 20 DDR4-2400 DIMMs, with 160GB capacity, containing the DPUs mentioned above.

-**Note for ARI reviewers**: Since UPMEM may not be readily available to most of the researchers, we can provide an account access to the machine.
-Please contact us if needed.

 Since UPMEM isn't equipped with GPUs, Pangolin is run on a separate server with the following configuration:
 - CPU: two Intel Xeon Gold 5218R processors (40 physical cores in total)
 - GPU: four NVIDIA RTX 3090 GPUs, each with 24GB memory